MarkEWaite/jenkins-bugs/README.md

 The git changelog was previously processed with the default runtime character set, even though git writes it (by default) as UTF-8.

+Other issues explored by this job include:

+* Jenkins pipeline warning "Using the ‘stage’ step without a block argument is deprecated"